myles-lewis/nestedcv/README.md

 # Known issues

 * The filter functions return a character vector of column names, rather than a true index.
-This causes problems if the column names of the matrix of predictors are pure numbers or non-unique.
+Suspect this might cause problems with subsetting.
+* glmnet_coefs needs to be updated to work with multiclass models